Trained as an architect, the conceptual artist Gordon-Matta Clark

 warehouses—slated for demolition.
 In the previously unpublished exchange of

-letters reproduced on the following pages, Matta-Clark writes to “Mrs. Fredry
+letters reproduced above, Matta-Clark writes to “Mrs. Fredry

 Loizeaux” (co-founder, with her husband Jack, of Controlled Demolition Inc.,